 When coming up with your wedding website’s About Us, think of a favorite moment from your relationship and share it with your loved ones.
 Here are five examples inspired by Hollywood love stories to spark your creativity and inspiration for how to write your own story.

-This ["About Us" wedding website]("About Us" wedding website) example follows the classic guideline of answering who, what, where, and when.
-Fill in the blanks of the questions for yourself and think about who introduced you as a couple, what were you doing when you met, where did the first meeting happen, and when did you realize that a relationship might be a possibility.
+This example follows the classic guideline of answering who, what, where, and when.
+Fill in the blanks of the questions for yourself and think about who introduced you as a couple, what you were doing when you met, where the first meeting happened, and when you realized that a relationship might be a possibility.

 Was your proposal a well-planned out affair or a spontaneous moment based on a rush of love and emotions?
 Let your proposal story be guided by the details of how it happened and also the feelings that surrounded it.
 When writing your proposal story, let it provide a glimpse into your life.
 This example shows the distance challenges the couple faced and how it worked itself into the actual proposal.

-*Inject humor when possible or details most may not know about your How We Met story or one of the parts of your relationship.
+Inject humor when possible or specific details many may not know.
 It allows guests to feel like they have personal insight into what makes your love so special and will get everyone geared up for the big day.

 Showing parts of your personality individually also illustrates how you work together as a couple.
 It gives guests a chance to know more about both of you since the bride’s side may not know too much about the groom’s and vice-versa.